-UPDATE (February 2019): While this review is for the 2017 version of the Car Holder, Aldi released a new version of the Car Holder in 2018 and again in 2019.
-The 2019 version is called the Auto XS Cell Phone Car Mount.
+EDITOR’S NOTE: While this review is for the 2017 version of the Car Holder, Aldi released a new version of the Car Holder in 2018, and again in 2019 and 2020.
+The 2019-2020 version is called the Auto XS Cell Phone Car Mount.

 We’ve just about given up using our 2018 model because it won’t stay up.
 We haven’t tested the 2019 model, but if it is like the 2018 model this could be a problem.